joshua-Evans-1/terraform-multi-cloud/README.md

 gcp_vm_private_ip = "10.10.100.2"
 gcp_vm_public_ip = "34.73.160.205"
 ```

 Open two terminals and use the generated ssh commands to connect to the AWS and GCP compute instances in thier respective public subnets:

-(just copy and paste, making sure you are still in the `terraform` directory. the ssh keys have already been generated for you by terraform.)
+(Just copy and paste, making sure you are still in the `terraform` directory.
+The ssh keys have been generated for you by terraform.)

-From one instance,  compare the traceroutes to the other cloud's instance's public and private IPs (from output above).
+From one cloud instance,  compare the traceroutes to the other cloud's instance's public and private IPs (from output above).
 (Must use ICMP, as that is the trafffic we have enabled.)

 ```